fbpx

 The boys were in awe of the Seals!

-A Seattle Aquarium volunteer tells the boys the names of each seal
+A Seattle Aquarium volunteer tells the boys the names of each seal.

-The highlight for the boys was definitely seeing the Seals!
-We got to watch them swim underwater while we were inside (this was a great height for small kids) and then we headed up the ramp to see them outside.
-Note: you cannot eat outside at this exhibit.
-There was a Seattle Aquarium volunteer who took the boys to the front of the display and talked to them about the Seals, told them their names, and pointed them out when they swam by.
-They were in complete awe!
+The boys’ highlight was definitely seeing the Seals!
+We got to watch them swim underwater while we were inside (this was a great height for small kids), and then we headed up the ramp to see them outside.

-We ended our trip with a visit to the Sea Otters, which was another highlight!
-It was trickier, because I had to hold Owen up and kind of squeeze through visitors in front of us so he could see them.
-Again, it would be nice if there was a step there not only so kids could see but so that adults would leave a little room for smaller people to have a chance to enjoy the exhibit, as well.
+We ended our trip with a visit to the sea otter exhibit, which was another highlight!
+It was trickier because I had to hold Owen up and kind of squeeze through visitors in front of us so he could see them.

-We really enjoyed our time at the Seattle Aquarium!
-It’s not too big or too small and it provides at least two hours of exploring time.
 On a sunny day, you could easily hang out upstairs watching seals in the exhibit and looking at the ferries in the Sound.
-They also offer story times, Toddler Tuesdays and other events and activities throughout the year.
+They also offer story times, Toddler Tuesdays, and other events and activities throughout the year.

 Temporary sign at Seattle Aquarium